riazarbi/rblncr/README.md

         verbose = TRUE)
 ```

-Alternatively you could use the wrapper `balance_portfolio` function to achieve the above:
+Alternatively you could use the wrapper `balance_portfolio` function to achieve the above.

 ```r
 balance_portfolio(portfolio_model,